Now Accepting Massage insurance:

 We are happy to call your health insurance carrier for you to verify your exact massage benefits and how they work.

-We will need this info to do that:
+We will need this info to check your insurance benefits:

 Insurance Carrier, I.D. and Group#